Enter your email and password to sign in

 There will be three stages during a residential building project when you might need to consider how to respond to delays:

-Each stage will present different challenges and, if you do not factor in or respond to delays, you may be liable to compensate your client.
+Each stage will present different challenges and, if you do not factor in or respond to delays, you may be liable to compensate the homeowner.

 Ensure you have adequate time under your building period for the completion of the building project.
 This may mean that you need to: